ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 stream by sending an HTTP/2 frame with the END_STREAM flag set ({{Section 5.1 of HTTP2}}).
-The recipient MUST close the stream upon receipt of the capsule by replying with an HTTP/2 frame with the END_STREAM flag set; note that it does not need to contain a WT_CLOSE_SESSION capsule in response.
+The recipient MUST close the stream upon receipt of the capsule by replying with an HTTP/2 frame with the END_STREAM flag set; note that it does not need to send a WT_CLOSE_SESSION capsule in response.

 Cleanly terminating a WebTransport session without a WT_CLOSE_SESSION capsule is semantically equivalent to terminating it with a WT_CLOSE_SESSION capsule